 The John R. Oishei Foundation, in partnership with the Oakland, California-based Rockwood Leadership Institute, has set the dates for the second cohort of the Oishei Fellowship for Leaders of Color for October 26-30.
 This year’s five-day retreat will be held virtually because of health and safety considerations due to the pandemic.
-Applications can now be accessed and submitted between August 1-21st.

 Self-identified nonprofit leaders of color across a spectrum of professional experience and life are invited to apply.
 Like the inaugural cohort, the second group of the Oishei Fellowship for Leaders of Color will be comprised of 24 Fellows at no cost to the participants.
 The program is supported in full by The John R. Oishei Foundation.